Harry Kane: Personal life

-In an interview given in February 2015, Kane said that he was in a relationship with Katie Goodland, whom he has known since childhood.
+In an interview given in February 2015, Kane said he was in a relationship with Katie Goodland, whom he has known since childhood.
 He told Esquire, "We went to school together, so she's seen my whole career.
 Of course, she's finding it a little crazy.
-I think she's even been in the papers a couple of times taking the dogs out."
+I think she's even been in the papers a couple of times, taking the dogs out."
 On 1 July 2017, Kane announced his engagement to Goodland on his Twitter account, and said in June 2019 that they had married.

-Kane and Goodland announced the birth of their first child, Ivy Jane Kane, on 8 January 2017.
-The birth of their second daughter, Vivienne Jane Kane, was announced on 8 August 2018.
-Their first son, Louis Harry Kane, was born on 29 December 2020.
+Kane and Katie Goodland announced the birth of their first child, a daughter, in January 2017.
+The birth of their second daughter was announced in August 2018.
+Their first son was born in December 2020, and their second son was born in August 2023.

-Kane and Goodland have two Labrador retrievers, Brady and Wilson, named after NFL quarterbacks Tom Brady and Russell Wilson.
+Kane and Goodland have two Labrador retrievers, Brady and Wilson.
+He named one after NFL quarterback Tom Brady.
+In response to a suggestion that the other dog's name was a reference to NFL quarterback Russell Wilson, Kane stated: "My wife actually named the other one Wilson.
+People just assumed it was for Russell Wilson.
+But it was just a coincidence."
 Kane has cited The Brady 6, a documentary about Brady, as an inspiration for his development.
 In 2019, Kane expressed an interest in becoming a kicker in the NFL "in 10 to 12 years".

 Kane abstains from alcohol during the football season, and starting from 2017, he hired a full-time chef to optimise his nutrition.
 He plays golf in his free time.
+As of 2024, he is a 3 handicap.

 Kane was appointed a Member of the Order of the British Empire (MBE) in the 2019 New Year Honours for services to football.

-On 10 October 2022, Kane launched the Harry Kane Foundation, which 'seeks to change perceptions of mental health by normalising conversations and promoting positive habits to end stigma around the subject'.
-To mark the occasion, Kane featured on CBeebies' Bedtimes Stories.
+On 10 October 2022, Kane launched the Harry Kane Foundation, which "seeks to change perceptions of mental health by normalising conversations and promoting positive habits to end stigma around the subject".
+To mark the occasion, Kane featured on CBeebies' Bedtime Stories.

+A mural of Kane outside the Tottenham Hotspur Stadium was unveiled in May 2023 in celebration of Kane becoming Tottenham's record goalscorer.
+Kane and his family left their handprints and signatures on the bottom of the mural.
+A statue of Kane commissioned by Waltham Forest Council in 2020, though a permanent location was debated for years, leaving the statue in storage until November 2024, when the statue was unveiled at the Peter May Sports Centre in Walthamstow.